From Van to Empire: Scaling Your Trade Business

 Days 31-60: Prepare

-- →Write job descriptions for first hire
+- →Write job descriptions

 - →Create training checklist

-- →Set up employee handbook (basic)
+- →Draft an employee handbook (basic)

-- →Open business savings for wages
+- →Open a payroll savings buffer

 Days 61-90: Execute